- LocationNorth Carolina

-Mariam was born in July 2009 and has been living in a loving foster family since she was two months old.
-She has been diagnosed with symptoms of ADHD as well as delayed speech, although she speaks in sentences, understands what is said to her, and follows instructions.
+Mariam was born in July 2009 and has been living in a foster family since two months of age.
+She has been diagnosed with mild cognitive disability and symptoms of ADHD.
+Mariam has a history of speech delay, although she now speaks very well in her native language and is learning English.

-Update April 2017: Mariam was initially said to have microcephaly; however our in-country representative recently learned that this may have been a hypothesis and not based on actual measurements.
+Mariam was initially thought to have microcephaly; however our in-country representative recently learned that this was likely a hypothesis and not based on actual measurements.
 Mariams current appearance and head circumference do not support the diagnosis of microcephaly.
-Her current measurements are as follows: Head circumference: 48 cm Height: 129 cm Weight: 23.5 kg

-Mariam is completely integrated in the warm and accepting environment of her foster family who supports her developmental needs.
-She loves homemade meals, prefers salty snacks, and joins the family on shopping trips, in restaurants, and during their annual vacations.
+Mariam is integrated into the environment of her foster family, loves homemade meals, prefers salty snacks, and joins the family on shopping trips, in restaurants, and during their annual vacations.
 Her personal hygiene skills are completely developed and she needs few reminders.

-Mariam likes playing with dolls whom she has named after family members, enjoys being in the water, and adores winter time.
+Mariam likes playing with dolls whom she has named after family members, teachers, and classmates, enjoys being in the water, and adores winter time.
 She attends exercise and dance classes three times a week.

 THIS CHILD MUST BE ADOPTED FROM THE FOREIGN COUNTRY OF HIS/HER RESIDENCE.